Walter Northcote, 2nd Earl of Iddesleigh

 Walter Stafford Northcote, 2nd Earl of Iddesleigh CB (7 August 1845 – 26 May 1927) was an English landowner, peer, civil servant, and author, a member of the House of Lords from 1887 until his death.

 Life and career

 The son of Stafford Henry Northcote, 1st Earl of Iddesleigh and Cecilia Frances Farrer, Northcote was Commissioner, deputy-chairman, and chairman of the Board of Inland Revenue between 1877 and 1892.
-In 1887 he succeeded his father in the recently-created peerages of Viscount Saint Cyres and Earl of Iddesleigh.
+In 1887 he succeeded his father in the recently created peerages of Viscount Saint Cyres and Earl of Iddesleigh.
 In his youth his was educated at Eton College and Balliol College, Oxford.

 Walter worked and promoted from commissioner in 1877 to become department chairman of the Inland Revenue in 1886, then chairman from 1892.
-He was also was a Justice of the Peace for Devon and in 1887 was appointed as a Companion of the Order of the Bath.
+He was also a Justice of the Peace for Devon and in 1887 was appointed as a Companion of the Order of the Bath.

 Iddesleigh, Alberta, was named in his honour.